-Do not use Nupentin/Nupentin Tabs to treat any other conditions unless your doctor tells you to.
+Do not take Nupentin/Nupentin Tabs to treat any other complaints unless your doctor tells you to.

-Do not give Nupentin/Nupentin Tabs to anyone else, even if they have similar symptoms to you or have the same condition as you.
+Do not give Nupentin/Nupentin Tabs to anyone else, even if their symptoms seem similar to yours or they have the same condition as you.

 Things to be careful of

 Be careful driving or operating machinery until you know how Nupentin/Nupentin Tabs affects you.
-As with other anticonvulsant medicines, Nupentin/Nupentin Tabs may cause drowsiness, dizziness, lightheadedness, tiredness, drowsiness or affect alertness in some people.
+As with other anticonvulsant medicines, Nupentin/Nupentin Tabs may cause drowsiness, dizziness, light-headedness or sleepiness in some people.
 Make sure you know how you react to Nupentin/Nupentin Tabs before you drive a car, operate machinery, or do anything else that could be dangerous if you are dizzy or light-headed.
 If this occurs do not drive.

 Children should not ride a bike, climb trees or do anything else that could be dangerous if they are feeling drowsy or sleepy.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Nupentin/Nupentin Tabs.
-Like all other medicines, Nupentin/Nupentin Tabs may have unwanted side effects in some people.
-Sometimes they are serious, most of the time they are not.
-You may need medical attention if you get some of the side effects.
+All medicines can have side effects.
+Sometimes these are serious, but most of the time these are not.
+You may need medical attention if you get some side effects.

-It can be difficult to tell whether side effects are the result of taking Nupentin/Nupentin Tabs, effects of your condition or side effects of other medicines you may be taking.
-For this reason it is important to tell your doctor of any changes to your condition.
+It can be difficult to tell whether side effects are the result of taking Nupentin/Nupentin Tabs; of your condition; or side effects of other medicines you may be taking, for this reason it is important to tell your doctor of any change in your condition.